adsabs/SciXTemplatePipeline/docs/source/index.rst

 Launching The Pipeline
 ----------------------

 All SciX Pipelines require librdkafka be installed.
 The source can be found here.
-Installation on most `nix systems can be done by running the following:
+Installation on most 'nix systems can be done by running the following:

 .. code-block:: bash